gilch/hissp/docs/faq.rst

 which can contain their own strings with escapes.

-Clojure's hash strings are already regexes, not raws, and its "reader macros" (tagged literals) aren't so easy to use, so it doesn't come up as much.
+Clojure's hash strings are already regexes, not raws, and its "reader macros" (tagged literals) aren't as easy to use, so it doesn't come up as much.

 Look at your strings in Python and you'll find that